Outreach and Events

 Join us on campus!

 The School of Engineering is currently hosting a multitude of opportunities to connect.
-Looking to visit the School of Engineering, email studyengineering@ku.edu.
+Looking to visit the School of Engineering or have questions, email studyengineering@ku.edu.

-If you are a high school counselor or a teacher looking to bring a group of your students to visit, please reach out to our Student recruiter, Brian Murakami, at brian.murakami@ku.edu
+If you are a high school counselor or a teacher looking to bring a group of your students to visit, please reach out to our Student recruiter, Teresa Fry, at teresa_fry@ku.edu

 Find all upcoming events below.